psychicEgg/EDHM/Odyssey/3rdPartyMods/README.md

 **Chieftain / Challenger**
  - Option to turn off the small white lights on the cockpit frame
  - The same elements in the Crusader were coded differently in another shader so I'll do them at a later date

+**Dolphin**
+ - Dim the accessory lights on the dashboard, or make them grey

 ## To install 3PMs